 Whitchurch Toll Bridge, which is owned by The Company of Proprietors of Whitchurch Bridge, is under reconstruction.
-The river is open for boat users, but closed to road traffic until September 2014.
 The main contractor is Balfour Beatty.
 There is a temporary footbridge for pedestrians, invalid buggies and pushed (not ridden) bicycles and small motorbikes.
 If you have a question please use our message board.

 This website is the main source of information about the reconstruction of Whitchurch Bridge.
-You can also follow us on Twitter.
 Balfour Beatty are also mail-dropping a monthly Newsletter to local residents - the latest edition, July, is here.
 If you would like to receive newsletters by email please email us.
-The Bridge will re-open by the end of September: we'll announce a more precise date here and on Twitter as soon as we can.

 quicker-acting barriers, longer-range Bridge Card readers and new

 software, which together will improve cycle times and thus reduce